Music Theory Classes

 • Interval sizes: Unison through 8va

-• Interval qualities: Major and perfect (using major scales from this level)
+• Interval qualities: Major and perfect (intervals of C, G, D, F)

 Chords